 Several years ago, I noticed that the print of everything I tried to read was getting smaller.
-I was squinting and moving the book in or out trying to read it.
+I was squinting and moving the book in or out as I tried to read.
 For almost a year, I thought there was some kind of government conspiracy against me.
 “Why are they making the print on everything so small?”

-Then I thought, “Maybe they are just using smaller font to save money.”
+Then I thought, “Maybe they’re just using smaller font to save money.”

 One day I was walking through Wal-Mart and I passed by the rack that held the reading glasses.
 On a whim, I plopped a pair on my nose and picked up a magazine.
 Wow!
 Everything was clear and focused!
 I could see again!
 Now, I never leave the house without my trusty reading glasses.

 I think on a deeper level, as we get older, our spiritual vision can get out of focus.
 As we progress through life, there is a tendancy to gravitate towards the comfortable, the familiar, and the safe ways of doing things.
 We avoid the risks that we might have taken when we were younger.
 While this may lead to a peaceful existence, I’m not sure that this is the plan God has for us.